cran/DataCombine/README.md

 - `FillIn`: fills in missing values of a variable from one data frame with the values from another variable.

+- `FindDups`: find duplicated values in a data frame and subset it to either include or not include them.

 - `FindReplace`: replaces multiple patterns found in a character string column of a data frame.